 If you’re planning on natural childbirth, you may rely on Lamaze and breathing techniques to suppress the pain.
 Our expert nursing staff will be on-hand to assist and help coach you and your partner.

 If you are scheduled for a Cesarean delivery (C-section), you will first be admitted to a birth suite to prepare you for surgery.
 Your labor and delivery nurse will examine and assess you and your baby.
-To prepare you for surgery, your nurse will wash your stomach with an antibacterial solution and shave you from just below the belly button to the pubic area.

 To reduce the chances of infection, only your partner or coach will be allowed in the C-section room.
 They may take photos once the baby is born.